-8.1 Loan Awards Structures
+8.1 Loan Awards

-To encourage private investments, mitigate risks, and avoid undue enrichment, the Program will award low interest loans that may be partially or fully forgivable and, at a maximum of fifty percent (50%) of project cost.
-The concept is to have a shared investment with the private sector, in which shared investments will secure mitigation infrastructure for the private sector.
-The Program will allocate up to fifty percent (50%) of the total project costs at a maximum of one hundred million dollars (\$100,000,000).
-The maturity schedules will range from a minimum of four (4) years to a maximum of thirty (30) years.
-The remaining fifty percent (50%) is to be secured by the Applicant. including a minimum ten percent (10%) equity investment from the project owners.
-The IPGM funds will be disbursed after other funding sources or on a matching basis.33
+To encourage private investments, mitigate risks, and avoid undue enrichment, the Program will award low interest loans that may be partially or fully forgivable and will allocate up to fifty percent (50%) of the total project costs, at a maximum of one hundred million dollars (\$100,000,000).
+The remaining fifty percent (50%) is to be secured by the Applicant.
+The IPGM funds will be disbursed after other funding sources or on a matching basis.